3DCoded/Happy-Hare/Tool-and-Gate-Maps.md

 - `closest_color` The tool will be mapped to the gate with the closest color match.
 This can be useful if you have a lot of spools of the same material and you want HH to select the closest color match without having you to remap the tools manually.
 When using this strategy the automapping feature will display a color match status in the console.
 - `spool_id` [FUTURE] The tool will be exactly mapped based on the spool_id [_when slicers pass spool id_]

+When your slicer and MMU are fully configured, the 4-color print illustration above (in the TTG mapping section) can have the gate association and EndlessSpool groups set automatically using the strategy of "color" or "closest_color".
+Pretty cool, right?!

+> [!NOTE]
-For those of your that are interested, this automated mapping can be called (**after the slicer tool map is loaded**) with a command of the form:
+>For those of your that are interested, this automated mapping can be called (**after the slicer tool map is loaded**) with a command of the form:
-> MMU_SLICER_TOOL_MAP TOOL=1 AUTOMAP=name
+> > MMU_SLICER_TOOL_MAP TOOL=1 AUTOMAP=name
-This example with decide the best gate mapping of tool T1 to a gate based on the filament name
+>This example with decide the best gate mapping of tool T1 to a gate based on the filament name
+>

-> MMU_SLICER_TOOL_MAP TOOL=6 AUTOMAP=closest_color
+> > MMU_SLICER_TOOL_MAP TOOL=6 AUTOMAP=closest_color
 This example with decide the best gate mapping of tool T6 to a gate based on the closest available color match

 Of course you can also use `MMU_TTG_MAP` to manually choose the mapping